QR vs. RFID, which is better?

-What is the difference between QR tags and RFID tags?
-Both of them have a similar purpose and usage, but, if you have a scanner nearby, an “active” RFID tag will constantly transmit information (more on the different RFID tag types later), where a QR code needs to be rescanned each time individually and with line of site.
+What is the difference between QR code asset tags and RFID asset tags?
+Both of them have a similar purpose and usage, but, if you have a scanner nearby, an “active” RFID tag will constantly transmit information (more on the different RFID tag types later), where a QR code needs to be rescanned each time individually and with line of sight.

 While this makes it sound like there’s an obvious winner, that’s not necessarily the case.
-While RFID tags have increased functionality and connectivity, QR tags are often a lot more practical, and also cheaper as they’re easier to print.
+While RFID tags have increased functionality and connectivity, QR tags are often a lot more practical.
+They’re also cheaper as they’re easier to print.

 There is a lot to take into account before you make a decision on which to invest more of your time and money into.
-You don’t want to spend a fortune on RFID tags and scanners, and then use them in the same way you’d be using QR tags, or the same way you’d be using cheaper RFID tags.
+You don’t want to spend a fortune on RFID tags and scanners and then use them in the same way you’d be using QR tags, or even cheaper RFID tags.

 The first benefit of QR codes is the effectiveness.
 All you need to scan one is a smartphone and some software and they’re cheap and easy to both use and generate.
-The time you would be spending configuring an RFID tag (unless you use itemit, in which case your RFID tags are configured for you) could be used simply shipping around your assets, as all it takes is thirty seconds to stick on a tag, scan the tag and then your asset is ready for the next step.
+The time you would be spending configuring an RFID tag (unless you use itemit, in which case your RFID tags are configured for you) could be used simply shipping around your assets, as all it takes is thirty seconds to stick on a tag, scan the tag and add your asset to your fixed asset register.

 Types of RFID Tag

 First of all you’ll need to know a little bit about the two types of RFID tag.
-These have different prices and different purposes and applications.
+These have different prices, different purposes and different applications.
 The first type is a passive RFID tag, the second is an active RFID tag.

 Passive tags are “powered” by the electromagnetic energy sent from an RFID reader.
-What this means is that, depending on wear and tear, there is a possibility of passive RFID tags lasting a lifetime as they don’t require a battery or any other internal power source.
+What this means is that, depending on wear and tear, there is a possibility for passive RFID tags to last a lifetime.
+They don’t require a battery or any other internal power source.

 Passive RFID tags can therefore be smaller, more flexible, and a lot more durable, allowing the ability to use them in harsh conditions.
 However, the scanning range, although a lot larger than a QR code, is still a lot smaller than with an active RFID tag.

-Active tags, however, do require an internal power source which means that they must be larger and this can affect their longevity and durability.
-So, yes, active tags can be read from a much, much larger distance than passive tags, but it’s also probable that at some point the RFID tag will have to be replaced faster than a passive tag.
+Active tags, however, do require an internal power source which means that they must be larger.
+This can affect their longevity and durability.
+So, yes, active tags can be read from a much, much larger distance than passive tags, but it’s also probable that at some point the RFID tag will have to be replaced sooner than a passive tag.

 So, not only are RFID tags futuristic and have more uses than QR tags, they also have many more applications.
-The read range is far superior for an RFID tag and as multiple can be scanned at the same time and thus various deadlines can be met with much more ease than if you were scanning assets one by one.
+The read range is far superior for an RFID tag.
+Also, as multiple can be scanned at the same time, various deadlines can be met with much more ease than if you were scanning assets one by one.